TosbackCgusBridge-Bot/CGUs-versions/Reuters/Privacy Policy.md

 *   Stay informed and stay ahead with self-selected practice area alerts
 *   Get notified with company alerts to track your client or your client’s peers
 *   Sign up to receive breaking news as it becomes available
-*   Receive a daily newsletter to track the most relevant news of the day
+*   Receive _The Daily Docket_, a morning briefing with a smart look at the day’s most important legal news

 **Discover the benefits of a fresh news experience** **Proceed with confidence**